-Building on our partnership with Tierra Foundation, Kosmos launched the Climate Mitigation Workforce project along the U.S. Gulf Coast which provides paid job training for workers disproportionately impacted by climate change and the energy transition.
-The project aims to restore wetlands to protect communities from storms, sea level rise and shoreline erosion, and improve water quality and wildlife habitats.
-In 2022, the partnership will host five workshops to teach members of the Climate Mitigation Workforce about the wetland ecosystem and the role it plays in protecting the Mississippi River Industrial Corridor from hurricanes and the impacts of climate change.
-Over the remainder of the year the Climate Mitigation Workforce aims to plant about 10,000 bald cypress seedlings along the Louisiana coastline
+Building on our existing partnership with Tierra Foundation, Kosmos launched a new project along the U.S. Gulf Coast that provides paid job training for workers disproportionately impacted by climate change and the energy transition.
+The project restores wetlands to protect communities from storms, sea level rise and shoreline erosion, as well as improve water quality and wildlife habitats.
+The impact of Hurricane Ida on this region clearly demonstrates the need to improve resilience to climate change.
+In addition, the project offers an opportunity to continue research into the commercial viability of blue carbon and explore potential routes to bring this method of carbon sequestration to market.